Ronnit44/SnakeGame/README.md

 # SnakeGame
-Made a simple snake game using Python3.10 in Pycharm.It requires 2 players to play.
+Made a simple snake game using Python3.10 in Pycharm.

 #Installation: